 The Municipal Incentive Grant Program ("MIGP") began in 2012 with the full scope of the program available beginning in 2013 once capital funding was available.
-The MIGP provides refunds of building and demolition permit fees, planning application fees, and cash-in-lieu of parkland charges for any project in the Central Area.
-Building permits issued by the City are refunded to a maximum amount of \$50,000 for a project.
+The MIGP provides refunds of planning application fees, cash-in-lieu of parkland and parking, as well as building permit fees.
+Building permits are refunded to a maximum amount of \$50,000 per project.
 Planning application fees are refunded at a rate of 50% for non-residential projects and 100% for residential projects.
-Cash-in-lieu of parkland charges are refunded entirely with no maximum amount.
+Cash-in-lieu of parking and parkland are refunded fully without a maximum threshold for new development projects.

-As identified in the Budget and Financial Implications section of this staff report, building permit refunds are provided from a capital account while remaining refunds are provided after the payment is received by the City and posted.
-Per provincial law, building and demolition permit fees cannot simply be waived or refunded after payment so a capital budget is required to provide the refund for these fees as a grant.
+As identified in the Budget and Financial Implications section of this report, building permit refunds are provided from a capital account while the remaining funds are provided after the payment is received and posted by the City.
+Per provincial law, building permit fees cannot simply be waived or refunded after payment so a capital budget is required to provide the refund for these fees as a grant.

-The MIGP has had a budget of \$400,000 over five years.
-In this time, a total of approximately \$289,000 has been refunded from the MIGP capital budget for building and demolition permits.
-In addition, \$49,310 worth of planning application fees and cash-in-lieu charges has been refunded.
-Funding under this program has been broken down by year in Exhibit E: Municipal Incentive Grant Program Applications.
+The MIGP has had a budget of \$800,000.00 since the program's inception.
+In this time, a total of approximately \$526,000 has been refunded from the MIGP capital budget for building permits.
+In addition, \$368,000 worth of planning application fees and cash-inlieu charges have been refunded.
+A summary of the number of applications, amount of private investment and total grant funding paid out or committed from 2013 to 2020 is provided in Figure 4.